Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Seven dividend-paying defense stocks serving the U.S. Army and shareholders are surging amid the most monumental procurement cycle since President Ronald Reagan’s two terms in the 1980s.

-The seven dividend-paying defense stocks serving the U.S. Army and shareholders received a lift Dec.
+The seven dividend-paying defense companies serving the U.S. Army and shareholders received a lift Dec.
 29 when President Biden signed a $1.7 trillion federal spending bill that provided the U.S. Department of Defense (DoD) $797.7 billion in discretionary funds for fiscal year 2023, up $69.3 billion, or 9.5%, from fiscal year 2022.
 The amount appropriated by Congress for the national defense topped the president’s DoD budget request by $36.1 billion.

 Courtesy of www.StockRover.com.
 Learn about Stock Rover by clicking here.